The Best Restaurants On 163rd StreetHow to eat your way across NE 163rd, the tastiest street in Miami.

-This stretch of road from the Golden Glades Interchange to Collins Avenue is perhaps the best place to find traditional Chinese food in the city, and it has increasingly become home to an ever-growing variety of Korean, Thai, and Taiwanese restaurants too.
-However, many other communities make this part of Miami their home as well, and you can find everything from Peruvian and Argentine, to old-school Floridian and even Uzbek here, making 163rd Street one of the most deliciously interesting streets in Miami.
-While there are a seemingly endless number of restaurants, bakeries, and tea shops to choose from along this stretch, these are the 17 best.
+163rd Street might just be the most deliciously interesting street in Miami.
+The stretch of road from the Golden Glades Interchange to Collins Avenue is perhaps the best place to find traditional Chinese food in the city, and it has increasingly become home to an ever-growing variety of Korean, Thai, and Taiwanese restaurants too.
+However, many other communities make this part of Miami their home as well, and you can find everything from Peruvian and Argentine, to old-school Floridian and even Uzbek here.
+While there are a seemingly endless number of restaurants, bakeries, and tea shops to choose from along this stretch, these are our 163rd favorites.

 On any given night at King Palace, you’re bound to find large round tables of people gathered around a lazy susan full of Chinese-style barbecue, which can be hard to find in Miami.
 This is definitely the place to get great char siu and Peking duck, along with crispy pork belly and soy sauce chicken.
 However, if you’re looking for more than just an endless supply of roast meats, the drunken chicken or jellyfish salad (both served cold) is an ideal way to start the meal.
 The stir-fried scallops with lily bulbs and sliced lotus root with Cantonese sausage, bacon, and ham are also two excellent things to order alongside your barbecue feast.